snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 Critical difference: A very thin layer of Al2O3 for achieving uniform and flat features at this specific interface.
 Resembles the CCD architecture but flipped upside down.
-  - When ionization electrons are created in the LAr/LXe by particle interactions, they drift toward the Al₂O₃ interface but remain physically in the noble liquid. **The non-wetting property of the interface is crucial, as it creates a natural barrier that keeps electrons mobile in the liquid rather than becoming trapped at surface defects**
+  - When ionization electrons are created in the LAr/LXe by particle interactions, they drift toward the Al₂O₃ interface but remain physically in the noble liquid.

 Question: how severe is recombination in LAr and if significant how to overcome recombination losses in LAr?

 ## **CCD Readout**

 <img width="700" alt="Screenshot 2025-05-20 at 4 56 27 PM" src="assets/aaf8f65d-f268-4c69-8fc8-0d9ce0fcb926.png" />

 - Skipper features allow multiple non-destructive measurements of the same charge packet